vdsm/virtual-dsm/readme.md

         --subnet=192.168.0.0/24 \
         --gateway=192.168.0.1 \
         --ip-range=192.168.0.100/28 \
-        -o parent=eth0 vlan
+        -o parent=eth0 vdsm
     ```
-    And change the network of the container to `vlan` in your run command or compose file:
+    Modify these values to match your network configuration.
+And change the network of the container to `vdsm` in your run command or compose file:

     ```
-     --network vlan --ip=192.168.0.100
+     --network vdsm --ip=192.168.0.100
     ```

-    This also has the advantage that you don't need to do any portmapping anymore.
+    This also has the advantage that you don't need to do any portmapping anymore, because all ports will be fully exposed.

   * ### How do I install a specific version of vDSM? ###